Insights

 Perth’s property market has long held hands with Western Australia’s mining sector.
 It historically has run along a similar trajectory, with mining booms and busts known for causing respective upward and downward tilts in the property sector.

-For now though, let’s find out how mining pulls the levers in WA’s real estate machine and how it might influence WA property in 2025.
+Let’s find out how mining pulls the levers in WA’s real estate machine and how the sector will influence WA property in 2025.

 Mining’s influence on Perth’s property landscape